 Vogvigo Warm and Cool Mist Ultrasonic Humidifiers Review

-Symptoms of winter’s dry air are largely reduced with this 5.5 litre ultrasonic humidifier from Vogvigo.
-With a slick design and touch-screen interface (remote control also included), you can set your humidity levels easily and alternate between 360 degree cool and warm mist.
+Symptoms of winter’s dry air are largely reduced with this 5.5-liter ultrasonic humidifier from Vogvigo.
+With a slick design and touch-screen interface (remote control also included), you can set your humidity levels easily and alternate between 360 degrees cool and warm mist.
 An aroma box will come in handy when you want to add some oils for a more therapeutic experience to rooms up to 750 square feet.
 Lasting anywhere from 12-40 hours, this unit is equipped with a filter to help reduce the amount of grey dust that ultrasonic humidifiers are prone to releasing in the air.
-Plasma mode release negative ions into the air which can boost your serotonin levels, elevate your mood, and reduce anxiety.
+Plasma mode releases negative ions into the air which can boost your serotonin levels, elevate your mood, and reduce anxiety.
 A handle on the unit makes it convenient for carrying and flipping over easily to refill or clean.
 Safety features of an auto shut off when it’s running on empty, and a tank lock is also thrown in to keep your kids from knocking it over.

 This is a large tank at 5.5 liters and can give you anywhere from 12-40 hours of use for rooms up to 750 square feet.